How to install SSL certificate on Apache server in 2025

 SSLCertificateKeyFile /etc/ssl/private/private.key

-Tip: Run your domain through SSL Labs Test to diagnose trust chain issues.
+Tip: Run your domain through the SSL Labs Test to diagnose trust chain issues.

 5.3.
 OCSP stapling errors in logs